 - eligibility, equipment and implementation requirements for each activity definition

 - calculation methods for determining the number of peak reduction certificates that can be created.

-The Activity Definitions in the first version of the PDRS Rule will closely relate to Activity Definitions in the Energy Savings Scheme.
-Further details are available on our Calculation methods and Activities pages.
+The Activity Definitions in the first version of the PDRS Rule closely relate to Activity Definitions in the Energy Savings Scheme.
+Further details are available on our Calculation methods and Reducing Demand Using Efficiency pages.

 The Act allows the Minister to publish an Order in the Gazette granting a full or partial exemption from the PDRS for electricity loads used for: